13th August, 2019 @ 12:00 am

 This is inclusive of return airfares Adelaide to Gove, accommodation, meals, morning and afternoon tea, permits, camping equipment, transport to and from the Homeland by 4WD, local Yolgnu guides, airport transfers to and from Gove and all Cultural Exchange Program activities and equipment.

-Registrations should be made by 15 February 2019.
-Schools may register a team of up to 4 participants.
+Registrations should be made by 29 March 2019.
+Schools may register one or more participants.